saturn597/mosaigraph/README.md

 This is a space separated list of paths to images and/or directories that contain images.

 If you are building a mosaic, the images will be used as the "pieces" of the mosaic.
-If you are just saving preprocessing data, data on the referenced images will be saved to your preprocessing file.
+If you are saving a preprocessing file using `-P`, data on the referenced images will be saved to your preprocessing file.

 The paths in "image list" can lead either to image files or to directories containing image files.
 If Mosaigraph encounters a directory in "image list", it will attempt to preprocess all files in that directory.
 Files that cannot be processed as images will be ignored.
 You can also use Unix wildcards like `*` in the "image list", which is convenient when referencing large numbers of images.

-**-l [log file path]: Produce log of which images are used where.**
+**-l [log file path]: Produce a log of which images are used where.**

 When building a mosaic, use -l followed by a filename to output json-formatted information about the mosaic's construction.
-The json output is an array of javascript objects, each of which contains information about one of the pieces of the mosaic.
+The json output is an array of objects, each of which contains information about a piece of the mosaic.
 That information includes the "x coordinate" and "y coordinate" of the piece, where the top left piece is (0, 0) and the one to its right is (1, 0), etc. It also includes the path of the candidate image used for that piece.

 **-n [number]: Adjust the number of pieces in the mosaic.**

 By default, mosaics constructed by Mosaigraph will be composed of about 500 pieces.
 If you want your mosaic to be composed of more or fewer pieces, you can adjust this with the "-n" argument.

 The precise number of pieces in the final mosaic will usually not be exactly what you specify.
-This is because Mosaigraph tries to capture as much of the base image as it can, which constrains the proportions of the mosaic, and because the number of rows and the number of columns have to be integers, and the height and width of each piece in pixels have to be integers.
+This is because Mosaigraph tries to capture as much of the base image as it can, which constrains the proportions of the mosaic, and because the number of rows and the number of columns have to be integers, and the height and width of each piece have to be an integer number of pixels.

 It will take longer to build a mosaic with more pieces.
 However, using more pieces usually means a sharper looking result.